 And we did some research.
 First off, how to get to Suriname?
 There are flights from Holland, Miami, Aruba, Curacao, Trinidad, Belem (Brazil) and Guyana.
 At the time (though this has since changed), I needed a visa to go to Suriname (now you can get a tourist card, apparently at the airport, and apparently for $25, not the $110 plus a few days in Trinidad I paid to get there, and no I’m not that bitter, because I have a multiple entry visa now, and plus, Trinidad, and no, I couldn’t get a visa in Santiago, as Chile has no diplomatic relations with Suriname).
 The whole process was like figuring out an LSAT logic problem.
 And yes, I have experience with that.
 How to get me and Anil to the same place to get to Paramaribo at about the same time, how to get more pages in my passport, how to get a visa, how to not lose my everloving mind over figuring this all out, when there is almost no information in English about Suriname.

 In the end, Anil had to bow out.
 But I was amped, ready, had spent hours waiting for the extra passport pages (no longer free, hell’s bells they’re $82 now, and I’m going to use the hell out of them if I get the chance).
 I was frustrated, but undeterred.
-I asked around on the net, and of course, at MatadorNetwork, and finally made contact with Karin-Mariejke and Coen who I’d heard had been to Suriname, and they’ve since written this piece for Matador.
-I also talked to Richard, a writer and guesthouse owner in Colombia who a) I know through the work I do for NileGuides and b) saw a tweet where I was begging for info about Suriname.
+I asked around on the net, and of course, at MatadorNetwork, and finally made contact with Karin-Mariejke and Coen who I’d heard had been to Suriname, I also talked to a writer and guesthouse owner in Colombia who a) I know through work and b) saw a tweet where I was begging for info about Suriname.
 He’d spent some time in Paramaribo a few years ago and answered a few of my questions.
 Thank goodness for social media, without it I’d have had no real info from actual people who’d been to Suriname.
 Actually, now that I think of it, thank goodness for my many, many gigs, through which I was able to score first-hand info.